LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

    ``@``          Matches one character.
    ``*``          Matches zero or more characters.
 A single ``*`` matches
                   non-empty fields.
-   ``..``         Matches values between a range of values such as "1..10" or
+   ``..``         Matches a range of values such as "1..10" or "A..Z".
+Can be
-                  "A..Z".
-Can be written as two or three periods.
+                  written as two or three periods.
    ``#``          Matches one number.
    ``" "``        Quotes surround a substring that should be matched literally.
    ``=``          Matches a whole word. "=John" will match "John", but not
                   "Johnny".
 A single ``=`` matches empty fields.
-   ``==``         Matches a whole field value rather than word by word.
-Should
+   ``==``         Matches a whole field value rather than per-word.
+Should be
-                  be specified at the start of the search term.
+                  specified at the start of the search term.
    ``<``          Matches values less than a specified value.
    ``<=``         Matches values less than or equal to a specified value.
    ``>``          Matches values greater than a specified value.